YosifElessawi/Fastapi-Next-Auth/backend/README.md

-# FastAPI Todo Application
+# FastAPI-Next-Auth Backend

-A comprehensive guide to building a FastAPI-based Todo application with PostgreSQL, SQLAlchemy, and Docker.
+A comprehensive authentication system built with FastAPI, PostgreSQL, SQLAlchemy, and Docker.

 ## Part 1: Setting up the Project 🛠️

 The first step is to establish a solid foundation.
 This includes setting up your development environment and a clear, modular project structure.

 ### Create a Project Directory
-Create a main folder for your project, for example, `fastapi-todo`.
+Create a main folder for your project, for example, `fastapi-next-auth`.

 ### Create a Virtual Environment